Dr. Robert T. Smith, Provost and Vice President for Academic Affairs

 Semester hours can be earned through any combination of CLEP, credit by departmental examination, correspondence courses, extension work, and advanced placement.

-Prior Learning Assessment (PLA) is a process through which students identify areas of relevant learning from their past experiences, demonstrate that learning through appropriate documentation, and submit their materials so that they can be assessed and possibly awarded academic credit at Valdosta State University.
+Credit for Prior Learning (CPL) is a process through which students identify areas of relevant learning from their past experiences, demonstrate that learning through appropriate documentation, and submit their materials so that they can be assessed and possibly awarded academic credit at Valdosta State University.
 The University will work with students from diverse backgrounds to evaluate their prior learning and determine if it meets the standards and requirements of college-level learning.
-Semester hours can be earned through any combination of CLEP, credit by departmental examination, correspondence courses, extension work, PLA, International Baccalaureate, and advanced placement.
-For more information about PLA at VSU, consult the PLA web site.
+Semester hours can be earned through any combination of CLEP, credit by departmental examination, CPL Portfolio, and advanced placement.
+For more information about CPL at VSU, consult the CPL web site.

 Tests that exempt a student from taking certain courses are conducted by some departments for placement purposes.
 Credit hours are not awarded for successful completion of placement tests, and there is no fee required to take such a test.